Skip to Content

 The hike to this waterfall in Texas is incredible, with green vegetation, and the trail meets the flowing water several times along the way.

-The entire hike is about 4 miles long (round trip) with minor elevation change, and during the warm days of summer, pay attention to snakes as they like to stay in the sun on the trail.
+The entire hike is about 4 miles long (round trip) with minor elevation changes.

 Where to stay at Mexicano Falls